-Memphis police shoot suspect after he fired shots outside Jewish school
+Memphis, Tennessee, police shoot suspect after he fired shots outside Jewish school

 “Thankfully, that school had a great safety procedure and process in place and avoided anyone being harmed or injured at that scene,” Crowe said.

-Officers soon located the suspect’s vehicle “shortly after that,” Crowe said, adding that officers then shot the suspect after he exited the truck with a firearm in hand.
-The suspect was sent to a local hospital where he is in critical condition.
+Officers soon found the suspect’s vehicle “shortly after that,” Crowe said, adding that officers then shot the suspect after he exited the truck with a firearm in hand.
+The suspect was sent to a hospital, where he is in critical condition.

 It was not immediately clear if school was in session.